 Reading and study skills: Practical procedures based on research findings appropriate for teachers, counselors, and others.
 Discussion focuses on students in the middle elementary grades through young adulthood.

 This course is intended to provide graduate students in psychology with an introduction to the application of cognitive behavioral interventions for the treatment of childhood disorders.
 The theoretical foundations of major cognitive-behavioral therapies for the treatment of psychological disorders will be studied.
 Treatment skills, including clinical interviewing and basic therapeutic skills, will be presented.
 Further, empirically supported therapeutic interventions for some of the most common psychological disorders experienced by school age children will be discussed.
 An introduction to cognitive behavioral case formulation and individual treatment planning will be integrated throughout the class.
 Empirical data pertaining to the use and efficacy of cognitive behavioral interventions with diverse populations will be reviewed.
 Ethical considerations will be presented and highlighted.

 This is a literacy course that applies research on cognitive, linguistic, affective, social, and cultural processes underlying writing performance to the development of writing interventions.
-Writing is discussed within a larger context of reading comprehension and subject-matter knowledge.
-Students learn to evaluate and design content-area writing interventions for both typically-developing and special-needs populations of differing ages and in various educational settings.
+Writing is discussed within the context of language and literacy development.
+Students learn to evaluate evidence-based writing interventions for both typically developing and special-needs populations of differing ages and in various educational settings.

 The development of informal and formal mathematical thinking from infancy through childhood with implications for education.

 An introduction to statistical theory, including elementary probability theory; random variables and probability distributions; sampling distributions; estimation theory and hypothesis testing using binomial, normal, T, chi square, and F distributions.
 Calculus not required.